The Fast Stochastic Matching Pursuit for Neutrino and Dark Matter Experiments: Methodology

-A dynode PMT multiplies the electrons~\cite{noauthor_photomultiplier_nodate} on each of its many dynodes and collects them on the anode to produce a signal.
-Define the charge of a single PE as $q$, following gamma distribution $\Gamma\left(\frac{\mu_q^2}{\sigma_q^2},\frac{\sigma_q^2}{\mu_q}\right)$~\cite{weng2024single}, while in FSMP it is approximately a normal distribution $\mathcal{N}(\mu_q,\sigma_q^2)$.
-Considering that $N$ follows Poisson distribution $\pi(\lambda)$, the charge distribution of waveforms is a compound Poisson-gamma distribution.
-We emphasize that the Poisson expectation $\lambda$, the number of PEs $N$ and the charge of a waveform $Q$ are different quantities. $\frac{Q}{\mu_q}$ is an unbiased estimator of $N$ and $\lambda$, but is not the best one. \Cref{sec:fsmp-mu} discusses the estimators of $\lambda$ and the variances of them.
+As shown in \zcref{fig:dynode}, a dynode PMT multiplies the electrons~\cite{noauthor_photomultiplier_nodate} on each of its many dynodes, and collects them on the anode to produce a signal.
+Let $q$ denote the charge of a single PE, following a gamma distribution $\Gamma\left(\frac{\mu_q^2}{\sigma_q^2},\frac{\sigma_q^2}{\mu_q}\right)$~\cite{weng2024single}, shown in \zcref{fig:dynode-charge-model}, approximated as a normal distribution $\mathcal{N}(\mu_q,\sigma_q^2)$ in FSMP.
+Given that $N$ follows a Poisson distribution $\pi(\lambda)$, the total waveform charge follows a Poisson-gamma compound.
+We emphasize that the Poisson expectation $\lambda$, the number of PEs $N$, and the charge of a waveform $Q$ are different quantities. $\frac{Q}{\mu_q}$ is an unbiased estimator of $N$ and $\lambda$, but is inefficient.
+In \zcref{sec:fsmp-mu}, we will discuss better estimators of $\lambda$ by FSMP.

-A new kind of MCP-PMTs used by JNE has high collection efficiency thanks to the atomic layer deposition~(ALD) with \ce{Al2O3}-\ce{MgO}-\ce{Al2O3} but introduces \emph{jumbo charges}~\cite{weng2024single,zhang_performance_2023}.
-In an MCP-PMT shown in \Cref{fig:mcp}, there are two modes of amplification~\cite{weng2024single}.
-A PE may shoot directly into the microchannel and get multiplied (channel mode), or hit on the MCP upper surface (surface mode).
+A new kind of MCP-PMTs used by JNE has high collection efficiency thanks to the atomic layer deposition~(ALD) with \ce{Al2O3}-\ce{MgO}-\ce{Al2O3}, but introduces \emph{jumbo charges}~\cite{weng2024single,zhang_performance_2023}.
+In an MCP-PMT shown in \zcref{fig:mcp,fig:mcp-charge-model}, the interaction of a PE with the MCP can occur in two distinct modes~\cite{weng2024single}: it can either enter a microchannel directly (channel mode) or strike the MCP's front surface (surface mode), which subsequently induces the emission of secondary electrons.
 The charge of channel mode follows a gamma distribution, while that of surface mode follows a Poisson-gamma compound~\cite{weng2024single}.
 Such a charge distribution of the MCP-PMT is parameterized with Gaussian mixtures for the simplicity of the calculations.
-Define the MCP Gaussian index $e$, for one PE, the charge model is
+The single PE charge model is